stoneyrh/gSOAP/gsoap/wsdl/README.txt

--O2     optimize -O1 and omit unused schema types (unreachable from roots) -O3     optimize -O2 and omit unused schema root attributes -O4     optimize -O3 and omit unused schema root elements (use only with WSDLs) -ofile  output to file
+-O2     optimize -O1 and omit unused schema types (unreachable from roots) -O3     optimize -O2 and omit unused schema root attributes -O4     optimize -O3 and omit unused schema root elements (use only with WSDLs) -Ow2    optimize -O2 while retaining all derived types of used base types -Ow3    optimize -O3 while retaining all derived types of used base types -Ow4    optimize -O4 while retaining all derived types of used base types -ofile  output to file
--P      don't create polymorphic types with C++ inheritance from xsd__anyType -p      create polymorphic types with C++ inheritance from base xsd__anyType -qname  use name for the C++ namespace for all service declarations -R      generate REST operations for REST bindings specified in a WSDL -rhost[:port[:uid:pwd]]
+-P      don't create polymorphic types with C++ inheritance from xsd__anyType -p      create polymorphic types with C++ inheritance from base xsd__anyType -Q      make xsd__anySimpleType equal to xsd__anyType to use as the base type -qname  use name for the C++ namespace for all service declarations -R      generate REST operations for REST bindings specified in a WSDL -rhost[:port[:uid:pwd]]